moechofe/lowresrmx/asset.dev/manual.md

 <!--FIXME: spell checked NOW -->

 LowResRMX does not have a framebuffer where users paint pixels.
-Instead, it simulates an NES/Gameboy PPU chip, which traverses its memory to generate output pixels based on characters, backgrounds, sprites, paletters and register information.
+Instead, it simulates an NES/Gameboy PPU chip, which traverses its memory to generate output pixels based on characters, backgrounds, sprites, palettes and register information.

 ----

 Colors:

-LowResRMX uses a fixed palette and allows users to reference each of the 64 available colors using indices.
+LowResRMX provides the user with a fixed palette of 64 colors.
-Colors are grouped by 4 in palette, and there are 8 palettes available for the users to colorize their creations.
+The colors are grouped into sets of 4 called palette, with 8 palettes available for users to colorize their creations.

 From now on, the terms:
 - **a palette** apply to one of the 8 palettes with 4 colors inside,